 As long as your antivirus protection is up to date, you should be protected within a few hours or days of a new zero-day threat.
-It's recommended that you audit antivirus software in your network to ensure whether it's enabled and up to date with the latest definition files.
+It's recommended that you audit antivirus software in your network to ensure they're enabled and up to date with the latest definition files.

 Forget zero-day attacks on the latest software; software that has already reached end of life will stop receiving security updates from the vendor and will remain forever vulnerable to any discovered zero-day vulnerabilities.
-Therefore, it's essential to perform end of life audit to know which applications and OSs are approaching their end of life or have already reached end of life.
+Therefore, it's essential to perform high-risk software audit to know which applications and OSs are approaching their end of life or have already reached end of life.
 Once they reach their end of life, it's recommended that you migrate to the latest version of obsolete software.

 Not a user yet?
-Get your free, 30-day trial and fortify your network from Zero day vulnerabilities.
+Get your free, 30-day trial and fortify your network against zero-day exploits.

 A zero-day vulnerability, also known as a 0-day vulnerability, is an unintended security flaw in a software application or an operating system (OS) unknown to the party or vendor responsible for fixing the flaw.
 They remain undisclosed and unpatched, leaving gaps for attackers to swoop in while the public remains unaware of the risk.